detogni-elia/ping-of-death/README.md

 The Fragment_offset field in the IP header indicates where the payload of the current fragment needs to be positioned in order to reconstruct the original large payload.
 This field however can represent a maximum offset of 65528 while the maximum length of an IP packet can be 65535.
 The maximum payload size for a fragment with offset 65528 would therefore be only 7 bytes, but vulnerable systems do not perform this check and end up reconstructing the payload from the fragments they receive in a buffer that's 65535 bytes and no more.
 Many at the time did not expect to receive an IP packet larger than the legal amount.
 This payload ends up overflowing the buffer and can create freezes and crashes.

+The tool simply sends an oversized IP packet in fragments towards the target.
+The key to this vulnerability is the last fragment, which contains an illegal combination of Fragment offset and payload size which overwrites memory locations in the target system.
+From my tests the larger the overflow the better the chances of fatal consequences.

 This implementation overflows the target system for 405 bytes